nicklockwood/ShapeScript/docs/ios/import.md

 ## Scripts

-ShapeScript files can get quite large for complicated models, and you may find that there are common shapes that you wish to across multiple ShapeScript files.
+ShapeScript files can get quite large for complicated scenes, and you may find that there are common shapes that you wish to across multiple ShapeScript files.
 The `import` command can help with both of these problems:

 ```swift
 import "MyShape.shape"